Chapter 11: Emeralds – A Primer

 “Yeah, I slept alright.”
 Tails said as he took a bite out of the toasted bread.
 Smirking, he added, “But if I was next to you, I’d probably sleep a lot better.”

 Cream’s eyebrows shot straight up in shock.
 “Um… I-I don’t know what you mean,” she stammered, turning her reddening face away from the fox, who let out a chuckle at her expense.
-Forcing herself to stop blushing like a schoolgirl, Cream looked back at the fox, her eyes alight with determination.
+Composing herself and the blush receding, Cream looked back at the fox, her eyes alight with determination.
 “Tails, I’m going with you today,” she said, her mouth set in a grim line.
-“It’s all hands on deck for the mission, since Kintobor’s probably gonna throw everything at us.
+“It’s all hands on deck for the mission since Kintobor is probably gonna throw everything at us.
 And before you argue,” she cut in, seeing his mouth open.
 “I’ll be fine.
 Besides, I want to see the fruits of my training.
 I want to know if I’ve done enough to really stick it to them, you know?”

 Closing his mouth, Tails nodded.
 “Yeah, I understand where you’re coming from,” he said.
 He looked over her shoulder towards Bark and the hound sitting with him.
 “Who’s that guy he’s talking to?” he asked.